Skip to main content

 Why buy a half cow?

-The short version for the skeptical
+The short version, for the skeptical.

 Save money on quality meat

 Buying in bulk typically costs $5-8 per pound hanging weight, working out to around $8-12 per pound of actual meat.
 That includes ribeyes, filets, and roasts that would cost $20-40 per pound at the grocery store.
+See how much a half cow costs for the full pricing breakdown.

 Know exactly where it comes from